Rise-Vision/cafe-template/README.md

 [Visit Site here](http://Rise-Vision.github.com/Retail-In-Store-Display/src/index.html)
 ======= -->

-This is a template for a retail in-store display.
+This is a template for a coffee shop.